 Some teams still mix up what a wiki is meant to do.
 A few quick clarifications:

-Wikis organize and connect knowledge, not just hold documents.
+- It's not a file storage system: Wikis organize and connect knowledge rather than just hold documents.

-You don’t need technical skills to set up or maintain one.
+- It's not a complex CMS: You don't need technical skills to set up or maintain one.

-Wikis work just as well for small teams that want faster onboarding, smoother projects, or better client management.
+- It's not only for big companies: Wikis work just as well for small teams that want faster onboarding, smoother projects, or better client management.

 A wiki is about making the information your team needs easy to find, easy to trust, and easy to keep up to date.